 Eventually, I owned 2 FM bodies with matching motor drives, which served me well into 2004, when I went digital with the purchase of a Nikon D2h pro DSLR body.
 After a short time, I added a second D2h body to my collection, and in 2014, moved to a D800, then added the incredible D810.
 In December of 2020, I received the first of two Nikon Z7ii bodies.
 Each has a Nikon MB-N11 battery grip and an FTZ adapter.
 I love them.
 While the DSLRs have been (and continue to be) great camera bodies, the Z7ii bodies are, IMVHO, head and shoulders above the DSLRs.

-While I do shoot with the best Nikon has to offer, I shot for a long time with a couple of old Ai-S lenses, specifically a 400mm f/3.5 and 600mm f/4, which I used primarily for wildlife, kiteboarding, and other sports photos (although I've been known to shoot a landscape or two with the 400!).
+While I do shoot with some of the best Nikon has to offer, I shot for a long time with a couple of old Ai-S lenses, specifically a 400mm f/3.5 and 600mm f/4, which I used primarily for wildlife, kiteboarding, and other sports photos (although I've been known to shoot a landscape or two with the 400!).
 I found the glass incredible, and the lenses a dream to shoot with.
 Those long lenses are especially sharp.
 Unfortunately, my aging eyes and reflexes are making it more and more difficult to get and keep accurate focus, especially on moving subjects, so I have sold them and replaced both with the new 500mm f/5.6 PF, an absolute wonder of a lens.

 Enjoy the photos.